dimakura/rs.ge/README.md

 ```

 There is one more option, which can be used for configuration.
 Namely, `validate_remote` flag,
-which indicates if TIN numbers are validated remotely when  waybill is validated.
+which indicates if TIN numbers are validated remotely when a waybill is validated.

 ```ruby
 # validate remotes (the default is false)
 RS.config.validate_remote = true
 ```

+It's recommended to have this flag on `true`, unless performance considerations require the oposite.

 ## System methods